-Sander van Cranenburgh is Assistant Professor of Choice modelling.
+Sander van Cranenburgh is Associate Professor of Choice modelling.
 His research aim is to develop new methods for enhancing our understanding of human choice behaviour.
 In his recent work he focusses on new methods that bridge the gap between theory-driven discrete choice models and data-driven Artificial Intelligence (AI) models.
 Until recently, the discrete choice modelling field was almost exclusively based on theory-driven models.
 Sander tries to push the frontier of this field by blending theory-driven discrete choice models with data-driven AI models.
 Doing so creates a whole new set of tools to investigate choice behaviour.
 Bringing together these modelling paradigms holds the potential to get the best of both: the flexibility and versatility of data-driven methods and the rigour and strong behavioural inference of theory-driven methods.

 Ahmad Alwosheel is a PhD candidate in the Transport and Logistics Group of the faculty of Technology Policy and Management of Delft University of Technology.